Nitrooos/Nitrooos.github.io/_posts/en/2019-04-24-auth-on-preprod-servers.md

 password when you try to reach an URL handled by your server.
 What's worth mentioning, this mechanism is a standard known to virtually every web browser.
 Seems to be too good to be true without any "buts"?
-You're right, there is one thing we need to remmeber while using it.
-The username and password are being sent encoded by the browser in base64.
+You're right, there is one thing we need to remember while using it.
+The username and password being sent to server are encoded in base64.
 And nothing more.
 It means that this mechanism forces us to **enable HTTPS support on our server** and redirecting all HTTP requests to HTTPS.
 Why?
 Because the data sent through HTTP are not encrypted and the base64 encoding is very easy to revert (you can find